beans

 We already touched upon it, but yes, espresso should be at least a bit darker than regular beans.
 That is the tradition, and it’s also what most people prefer.

-That being said there are many shades of dark.
+That being said, there are many shades of medium or dark.

 If the bean is still dark but dry in its appearance, we’d call it a ‘full city’ roast.
-That’s a bit darker than medium, but still quite suitable for espresso.
+Some people call this medium; some call it dark.
+Regardless, it’s still quite suitable for espresso.

 Arabica vs. Robusta